 Stealing Fire – Summary

 Steven Kotler is a journalist and entrepreneur, while Jamie Wheal is an expert in leadership and peak performance.

 A state of altered consciousness is defined by four characteristics listed by the acronym “STER”:

-- Selflessness: the precortex are of the brain connected to the self and our internal voices telling us who we are (and all the negatives things we are) shut down and we can experience “collective awareness”
+- Selflessness: the paracortex of the brain connected to the self and our internal voices telling us who we are (and all the negative things we are) shut down and we can experience “collective awareness”